 - Tenants can only be evicted for one of 16 “just causes” unless the tenant shares the rental unit with their landlord.
-Most of these deal with allegations the tenant can dispute (e.g., tenant is violating the lease) but some are “no-fault” like owner move in or an Ellis Act eviction.
+Most of these evictions deal with allegations the tenant can dispute (e.g., tenant is violating the lease) but some are “no-fault” like owner move in or an Ellis Act eviction.
 See the Evictions section for more information on evictions.

 Rent Control Coverage

 San Francisco’s rent control law covers most rental property in San Francisco.
 If you live in San Francisco, you are usually covered by rent control.
 The major exceptions are:

 - You live in a rental unit with a certificate of occupancy after June 13, 1979, with a few exceptions.
 This “new construction exemption” is the biggest exemption in San Francisco.
 The Assessor’s database, is where you can usually find out the date your building was constructed which will give the approximate date for the certificate of occupancy.
 Illegal units do not have a certificate of occupancy, so are covered under the Rent Ordinance unless exempt for other reasons.
 Some “accessory units” often called in-law units are still covered under rent control despite having a certificate of occupancy issued after June 13, 1979.
 (SF Administrative Code Section 37.2(r)(4)(D)) Unauthorized units that existed before June 13, 1979 and were brought up to code after that date are also still covered under rent control.